 A person can help prevent infected eczema by avoiding scratching and taking steps to reduce eczema flares.
 These steps include:

 - Applying an emollient every day: Emollients are moisturizing products that help keep the skin intact and prevent it from drying out, easing eczema symptoms.
 Keeping the skin moisturized can help stop skin cracking and sores forming, reducing the risk of eczema becoming infected from outside sources.
 Learn more about emollients here.

 - Practicing good hygiene: This is essential when applying creams and other topical ointments.
-Where possible, a person with eczema should remove cream from a tub or jar with a clean implement instead of using their fingers to reduce the chance of bacteria entering the containers.
+Where possible, a person with eczema should remove cream from a tub or jar with a clean implement instead of their fingers to reduce the chance of bacteria entering the container.

-- Taking care of flare-prone areas: For flares occurring in folds or naturally more moist areas of the skin, people should try to keep these areas dry and clean.
+- Taking care of flare-prone areas: For flares occurring in skin folds or areas that are naturally more moist, people should try to keep these areas dry and clean.

 - Treating flares accordingly: A person should follow the recommended treatment plan to help manage and reduce any flares.

 Doctors can often treat the causes of infected eczema with prescription medications.
-Depending on what is causing the infection, treatments may include antibiotics, antivirals, antifungal medication, anti-inflammatory creams, and steroid injections.
+Depending on what is causing the infection, treatments may include antibiotics, antivirals, antifungal medication, anti-inflammatory creams, or steroid injections.

 Once a person remedies the underlying cause of their eczema infection, they can then take steps to prevent a reoccurrence.

 Parents or caregivers of children with eczema should monitor them and remind them not to scratch inflamed areas.
 Anyone who suspects that a child has a skin infection should seek medical advice immediately.